Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 - Numeric inputs: All key number fields now allow fully clearing the value while typing; if left empty, the value commits as 0 on blur.
 This prevents jumpy defaults and makes editing smoother.
 - KLineCharts: Top-right on‑chart indicator tables (e.g., MA Pro, ORB, BB Pro, ST Pro) now render side‑by‑side in a single flex container from right → left.
 This prevents overlap when multiple on‑chart tables are enabled simultaneously.

+### Quick Open (Trending + RSI)

+- Pairs in Trending Pairs and RSI Tracker are now clickable.
+Clicking a pair sets that symbol in the KLine trading widget immediately.
+- Symbols are normalized automatically (e.g., strips trailing "m"/"M") before opening in the chart.
+- Accessibility: rows are keyboard-activatable via Enter/Space.

 ### ATR Percentage Mode (KLineCharts)

 - ATR Enhanced now displays strictly as percentage of close (ATR%).